jarun/googler/README.md

     -t dN    time limit search [e.g. d5: 5 days, w5: 5 weeks, m5: 5 months, y5: 5 years]

 Keys
-    n, p     press 'n' or 'p' and Enter to navigate forward and backward</pre>
+    n, p     press 'n' or 'p' and Enter to navigate forward and backward 1-N      press a number and Enter to open that result in browser</pre>

 Examples: